 What Time They're Getting Dressed

-Even if your bridesmaids will be with you all day, put in a note about what time they need to start getting dressed — it might be before you put your gown on so they can help you get ready, or while you're doing your first look if you've tapped Mom for that job instead.
+Even if your bridesmaids will be with you all day, put in a note about what time they need to start getting dressed.
+It might be before you put your gown on so they can help you get ready or while you're doing your first look.
 The same goes for groomsmen.
 Sure, they take much less time to don their suits, but they'll appreciate knowing they need to be decent when the florist arrives with boutonnieres.

 A Basic Photography Timeline